Using a Geospatially Accurate Sun

 At the very top of the Details panel, you’ll see a section showing the components of the CesiumSunSkyBlueprint.

-SunSky is made up of three major components - SkyLight, DirectionalLight, and SkyAtmosphere.
+SunSky has three major visual components - SkyLight, DirectionalLight, and SkyAtmosphere.
 The SkyLight has not been modified from the base SunSky actor in CesiumSunSky, and won’t be detailed on this page.
 However, it is still an important component for realistic lighting.

 The Directional Light component represents the sun.
 The angle of the Directional Light component is set automatically by the CesiumSunSky blueprint, based on the Solar Time value.
 There are many settings that can be tweaked on the Directional Light.
 The following sections will explain some of the most common ones that you may need to change, but does not cover every setting.
 For more information on directional lights, visit the Unreal Engine documentation page.